Fast, effortless and 100% online. Learn more

 Your company’s share options | Through an Enterprise Management Incentive Plan (EMI) | Normal rate (on the difference between the exercise price and what you sold them for) |

-If the person giving you the shares was your spouse, then you don’t need to do anything.
+But if the person giving you the shares was your husband, wife or civil partner, then you don’t need to pay any Capital Gains Tax.

-If you made a capital loss when selling shares, you can:
+If you made a capital loss when selling shares, you have two options.
+If your total taxable gain is still above the tax-free allowance, you can:

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.